tRowans/JIT-supplementary-materials/models/documentation-models.md

 ## How To View Models

-Extract the models.zip folder to get a models.blend file.
+Extract models.zip to get a models.blend file.
 To view the models you will need blender, which can be downloaded for free here.

 https://www.blender.org/